-In the present chapter, we will examine a few problems with a level of difficultly that can be expected in the problems of the practical exam in “Programming Basics”.
-We will review and practice all the knowledge that was gained from this book and through the "Programming Basics" course.
+In the present chapter, we will examine a few problems with a level of difficulty that can be expected in the problems of the practical exam.
+We will review and practice all the knowledge that was gained from this book.

 - Problem with simple calculations (without conditions)

 - Problem with more complex conditions

 - Problem with a simple loop